inesp/inesp.github.io/about.md

 My forte is **finding patters**.... in code, in systems, in data and in people.
 Must not forget the people 😉.

 <small>- *I hate writing about myself.
-I've been writing this page since 2019 now.
+I've been writing this page for 5 years now.
 Even in the age of ChatGPT I still can't find the words to describe myself.
 The right words keep eluding me.*</small>

 I'm good at organizing chaos and also good at simplifying complexity to just the right level for every situation.